 Fishtown/Northern Liberties $178/month.

-Roxborough generally $0, but limited parking may exist especially in some of the older buildings.
+Roxborough is generally $0, but limited parking may exist especially in some of the older buildings.

 There are generally no additional costs to your rent associated with parking.
 There are some apartment buildings that charge around $35 per month but they are the exception.